+This implies, in particular, that $v_{x_1}$ must be matched to all agents $u_{C_j}$ before getting matched to any of the agents $u_{x_i}$.
+Note that agent $u_{x_i}$ only considers deviating to agents $x_i$ and $\bar{x}_i$ from the branching.
+This directly implies that while being matched to the $a$-agents or the $x/\bar{x}$-agents, no agent $u_{x_i}$ can become unmatched.
+Therefore, we again must obey the structure of the sequence outlined in Theorems~\ref{satz6},~\ref{satz1} before, and a satisfying assignment must exist. \end{proof} We will now concentrate on the impact of memory on reaching an arbitrary locally stable matching.
+Although existence is guaranteed for bipartite instances, even quite simple structures like the circling gadget do not allow a locally stable matching to be reached through improvement dynamics from every initial matching.

-\paragraph{Quality Memory} We start our treatment with quality memory, where each player remembers each round the best matching partner he ever had before.
-While this seems quite a natural choice and appears like a smart strategy for each player, it can be easily fooled by starting with a much-liked partner, who soon after matches with someone more preferred and never becomes available again.
+\paragraph{Quality Memory} We start our treatment with quality memory, where every agent remembers at every round the best matching partner he ever had before.
+While this seems quite a natural choice and appears like a smart strategy for each agent, it can be easily fooled by starting with a much-liked partner who soon after matches with someone more preferred and never becomes unmatched again.